-If you don't know the first thing about Genetic Genealogy, or even if you've heard about it, but don't know which test you should take, this webinar is for you!
-Attendees will learn about the history of genetic genealogy, be introduced to DNA basics and inheritance paths, learn about the different types of DNA tests available for genealogy (Y-DNA, mtDNA, Autosomal), and learn about resources that will help you make the most of your Genetic Genealogy experience.
+What is Genetic Genealogy?
+What tests are available and which one should I order?
+Do I need to be a geneticist to understand my results?
+If you're a complete beginner to Genetic Genealogy and want the answers to these questions and more, this webinar is for you!
+Learn about the history of genetic genealogy, be introduced to DNA basics and inheritance, learn about the different types of DNA tests available for genealogy, and learn about resources that will help you make the most of your Genetic Genealogy experience.
 Focus will be on the tests offered by Family Tree DNA.